VeryGoodOpenSource/very_good_analysis/README.md

 ### File Level

-To surpress a specific lint rule of a specific file, use an `ignore_for_file` comment at the top of the file:
+To suppress a specific lint rule of a specific file, use an `ignore_for_file` comment at the top of the file:

 ```dart
 // ignore_for_file: public_member_api_docs